-An important part of my work and activity right back in fact to: ‘Telly Pieces‘ which was commissioned by channel 4 and Strathclyde Region for the 1990 year of Culture celebrations, and ending in 2012 with Diversity Films has been educational and community film-making.
+An important part of my work and activity right back to: ‘Telly Pieces‘ which was commissioned by channel 4 and Strathclyde Region for the year of Culture celebrations in 1990 and ending in 2012 with Diversity Films has been educational and community film-making.
+Or as we preferred to call it “out-reach film-making” or “Folk Cinema”

-I do hope to someday return to Glasgow and work again with a community that I grew to love and respect in Easterhouse, on something a bit different, a feature project called: Waveland.
-A film which will be the first surf-movie ever to be filmed entirely on a Glasgow housing scheme.
+I hope someday to return home to Glasgow and work once again with communities that I grew to love and respect on something that’s a bit different: A feature project of my own called Waveland, which as far as I can tell will be the first surf-movie ever to be filmed entirely on a Glasgow housing scheme.

 AS IT IS